frappe/manual_erpnext_com/manual_erpnext_com/www/contents/setting-up/setting-up-taxes.md

 Select template and modify as per your need.

-To create a new sales tax template called Sales Taxes and Charges Master, you have to go to:
+To create a new sales tax template called Sales Taxes and Charges Template, you have to go to:

 > Setup > Accounts > Sales Taxes and Charge Master